rock-core/rock-and-syskit/source/integrating_functionality/components.html.md

 the functionality from C++ libraries into Rock components by means of orogen.
 But let's first talk about how to create an orogen package.

-## Creating an new oroGen package {#create}

-Packages are created with the `rock-create-orogen` tool.
+## Creating and Adding Packages to the Workspace

+This is covered in the [Workspace and Packages section](../workspace/add_packages.html)

+The workflow of the component scaffolding tool `rock-create-orogen` is a bit different, though, so let's go through its workflow.
 Let's assume we want to create a `planning/orogen/sbpl` package, the workflow would be to:

 ~~~
 acd